Abhinav163/GoQuant-Assignment/README.md

 - **Dynamic Filtering & Search**: A comprehensive control panel allows users to:
   - Filter by cloud provider (AWS, GCP, Azure, Colo).
   - Search for specific regions or exchanges.
-  - Toggle the visibility of cloud region boundaries and the latency heatmap.
+  - Toggle the visibility of all visualization layers.
 - **Legend & Tooltips**: A clear legend and interactive hover tooltips provide context for data points on the globe.
 - **Performance Dashboard**: Displays real-time Frames Per Second (FPS) and the last data update time.
 - **Dark/Light Theme**: A theme toggle is included, using React Context and CSS variables for a seamless user experience.